The Harmony Project

 Based on the belief that music is an excellent way to bring people together, during the 2006-2007 season, the VSO debuted the HARMONY Project.
-The HARMONY Project is a long-term initiative that creates reciprocal relationships between the VSO and historically black American churches in the Hampton Roads communities.
+The HARMONY Project is a long-term initiative that creates reciprocal relationships between the VSO and historically Black churches in the Hampton Roads communities.
 The HARMONY Project is specifically designed to meet the interest of each church congregation and its worship context.

 The Project encompasses three components: